-Put clothes in the laundry if they’re dirty.
-If they’re clean, hang them up or put them in drawers.
+Put dirty clothes in the laundry – wash them while you’re cleaning to be more efficient.
+If you have a pile of clean clothes, hang them up or put them in drawers.
 If you don’t want them, throw them away or donate them.

 Dirty dishes go in the dishwasher or, at least, in the kitchen sink to be washed.
-If there’s any food lying around, put it away in the kitchen cupboard or fridge, or throw it out.
+If there’s any food packages lying around, put them away in the kitchen cupboard or fridge or, if it’s empty, throw it out.

 Toys should be put away where they belong.
 You may want to consider putting toy boxes in each room where the kids play with them to make cleaning them up easier.